scholarsmate/omega-edit/README.md

 ## Goal

-The goal of this project is to provide an open source library for building editors that can handle massive files, and multiple viewports.
+The goal of this project is to provide an open source library for building editors that can handle massive files and multiple viewports.

+## Key Features

+- **Massive file support** – edit content of virtually any size without loading entire files into memory
+- **Multiple viewports** – open independent, synchronized windows into the same editing session
+- **Robust change tracking** – undo/redo, checkpoints, and transactional editing
+- **Event-driven architecture** – subscribe to session and viewport events for real-time updates
+- **Rich analysis utilities** – search, byte frequency profiles, content type and language detection
+- **gRPC and Node.js bindings** – integrate with a gRPC server and TypeScript client for cross-language use

 ## User documentation